yusuaois/yusuaois/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Digital Technology.\
+🎓 &nbsp;I'm currently studying Digital Technology.\
 🌱 &nbsp;I'm always looking to improve my skills and learn new things.\
 ✍️ &nbsp;In my free time, I like to write blogs and articles about my experiences and learnings.\
 💬 &nbsp;I'm always open to new opportunities and collaborations.\